mihaigalos/miniboot/README.md

 It then reads the metadata header and it starts reflashing the microcontroller with the information stated there.
 It expects the following memory layout of the metadata in the (external) EEPROM:

-- [last free byte pointer]          : 2 bytes - should point to first byte after the appplication
+- [last free byte pointer]          : 2 bytes - should point to first byte after the appplication.
+Ignored.
 - ['m' 'i' 'n' 'i' 'b' 'o' 'o' 't'] : 8 bytes
 - [name of application]             : 10 bytes - user defined
 - [timestamp application]           : 4 bytes - unix timestamp when the application in the I2C memory was generated